 The following services are available at the Center, many covered by your insurance:

 - Diabetes foot care

 - Individualized care plans

 - Insulin pump training

 - Insulin pen utilization

 - Stress and time management

 The McLeod Diabetes Center has been recognized by the American Association of Diabetes Educators, the American Diabetes Association, and the Diabetes Initiative of South Carolina for meeting national and state standards of diabetes education.

 McLeod Diabetes Center Support Groups and Weekly Classes

 Weekly outpatient diabetes education classes are available by appointment only with a physician's referral.
-These are located on the 2nd floor of the McLeod Medical Park East building.
-Contact the McLeod Diabetes Center for specific information or to be placed on the mailing list.
+These are located at McLeod Medical Park East, 101 Johns Street, Suite 290.

 McLeod Diabetes Fair